-At Lewis & Clark, opportunities in music exist for the person first exploring the art as well as for the serious student who aspires to a professional career.
-Throughout this spectrum, a fundamental philosophy is to enable students to experience music as a perpetually liberating and enriching element in their lives.
+Lewis & Clark offers opportunities in music for the person first exploring the art as well as for the serious student who aspires to a professional career.
+It is the fundamental philosophy of the Department of Music to enable students throughout this spectrum to experience music as a perpetually liberating and enriching element in their lives.